NouranBakry/unwind/README.md

-# unwind and unplug 🧘‍♂️🌟
+# unwind and unplug meditation application 🧘‍♂️🌟

 A simple meditation application in React.js